eosio-standards-wg/tokenconfigs/README.md

 The table MUST be initialized before any tokens and balances are created by the contract.

+The table MUST have only one row (singleton class is most suitable for this).

 The `standard` field MUST contain a name from the list in the next section.
 If your project is not listed, open a pull request or an issue in tokenconfigs repository.